| Tiger Beach Golf Links has been

 to Tiger Beach.

-On one of his trips to Shandong,
+The Desolate Land On one of his trips to Shandong,

 Beta happened to come across a grand piece of ground that